carlsmith/coffeeshop/scripts/main.coffee.md

 This keybinding makes `Meta.Enter` execute the slate content.

     slate.commands.addCommand

         name: "execute_slate"
         bindKey: win: "Ctrl-Enter", mac: "Cmd-Enter"
         exec: ->

             source = slate.getValue().lines (line) -> do line.trimRight
             source = source.join "\n"
             cosh.execute source if source

-This keybinding makes `Meta.S` call `editor.set` to set the chit to storage.
+This keybinding makes `Meta.S` set the *editor* content to storage.

     slate.commands.addCommand

         name: "set_editor_chit"
         bindKey: win: "Ctrl-S", mac: "Cmd-S"
         exec: -> do editor.set

-This keybinding makes `Meta.P` call `slate.print` to print the slate.
+This keybinding makes `Meta.P` print the *editor* content.

     slate.commands.addCommand

         name: "print_editor"
         bindKey: win: "Ctrl-P", mac: "Cmd-P"
         exec: -> do editor.print

-This API function resets the line history.
-It actually just sets the history store and the volatile copy to empty arrays.
+This API function resets the line history by setting the history store and the runtime copy to empty arrays.

     slate.reset = -> set historyStore, slate.history = []

 This API function pushes a string to the slate, pushing the slate content to the input history.
-The push to the input history is actually done by `slate.updateHistory`.
+The push to the input history is actually done by `slate.updateHistory` below.

     slate.push = (source) ->